 California’s Lassen Volcanic Park includes just over 106,000 acres of volcanoes, lava beads, smoking fumaroles and boiling mud-pots along with virgin forests, mountain meadows, clear lakes, cool streams and waterfalls.

-All four types of volcanoes — plug dome, shield, cinder cone and composite/strato— are located within the park boundaries.
+All four types of volcanoes — plug dome, shield, cinder cone and composite/strati — are located within the park boundaries.

-Prior to the 1980 eruption of Mount St. Helens, Lassen Peak had the distinction of being the most recent volcano in the lower 48 states to experience an explosive eruption.
+Prior to the 1980 eruption of Mount St. Helena, Lassen Peak had the distinction of being the most recent volcanic eruption in the lower 48 states to experience an explosive eruption.
 Possibly the largest plug dome volcano in the world, Lassen Peak is the biggest of more than 30 volcanoes that have erupted over the past 300,000 years in this area.